Cost of living in the UK: Your guide

 The amount of money you need each month to be able to say that you’re living well depends on your location.
 More expensive cities, such as London, require a larger income in order for you to have a good life.
 However, keep in mind that this particular amount also entirely depends on your personal standards.
 Everyone is different and defining what living a comfortable life means is very subjective.

 Having that in mind, it’s still possible to do some number crunching.
-Because of a tool called the Minimum Income Calculator, we now know that a couple in the UK can live comfortably on £27,340 per year.
-To put this into perspective, that’s just over £480 a week.
-However, a single person should be pretty satisfied with £20,383 a year.²⁶
+Because of a tool called the Minimum Income Calculator, we now know that a single person outside the capital can live comfortably on £20,383 per year.
+To put this into perspective, that’s just over £325 a week.
+However, in inner-city London you’ll need £35,286 a year, while outer London requires £28,817.²⁷

 No matter how much you earn, get the most out of your money by using Wise’s multi-currency account.
-It will allow you to send and receive money worldwide and manage over 50 currencies.
-Also, the Wise debit card ensures easy, contactless payments.
+It will allow you to send and receive money worldwide and manage 40+ currencies.
+Also, the Wise international debit card ensures easy, contactless payments.

 All in all, the cost of living in the UK, especially in London, is fairly high.
 However, the range of experiences on offer means that it's still a hugely popular destination, for a permanent move, or just to spend a year or two exploring somewhere new.
 If you’re flexible about the exact location you choose in the UK, you can have a great lifestyle without breaking the bank.